SlimJallouli/stm32mcu_aws_mar/README.md

 ### 7.2 Read the ThingName

-Type the following commant to get your configuration. and save the thing name.
+Type the following command to get your configuration. and save the thing name.
 Example `eval3-02090046215AD42AC2013`

   ```
 conf get